anastasiia-ku/anastasiia-ku.github.io/prepared.md

+# How to become a reliable life coach for your kid.

+## Review of the book Prepared: What Kids Need for a Fulfilled Life by Diane Tavenner

 I got interested in reading this book after seeing the recommendation in Bill Gates blog.
 As well, the name and description sounded promising and tempted my curiosity.
 I have not been into the topic of raising the kids yet.
 However, I felt that gaining some knowledge in advance can be helpful.

 The book gives a fantastic overview of self-development framework for kids which is as well perfectly applies to adults.
 While reading, I noticed multiple similar points between raising a kid and developing a strong team.
 Not everyone was able to get advanced mentoring during their lifetime, and sometimes even adults need to learn about self-awareness and self-direction.